lammps/lammps/doc/src/Developer_grid.rst

 provides that capability.

 The *size* of a grid is specified by the number of grid cells in each dimension of the simulation domain.
-In any dimemsion the size can be any value >= 1.
+In any dimension the size can be any value >= 1.
 Thus a 10x10x1 grid for a 3d simulation is effectively a 2d grid, where each grid cell spans the entire z-dimension.
 A 1x100x1 grid for a 3d simulation is effectively a 1d